kevarome/1800_202510_BBY03/README.md

 ## Usage

 Example:
-1. Open your browser and visit `http://localhost:3000`.
+1. Open your browser and visit https://bby03-23732.web.app/
-2. Enter your username and password to login.
+2. Enter your username and password to login, or sign-up.
-3. Click the add button to add new medicine
+3. Click the add button to add a new medication.
-4. Click the calendor button to see your medicine history.
+4. Click the calendor button to see your medication schedule for the month.
-5. Click the profile button to see your profile and click the edit button to change your profile.
+5. Click the profile button to see your profile and click the edit button to change your profile details.

 ---